iterative/dvc.org/content/docs/command-reference/plots/diff.md

 ## Options

 - `--targets <paths>` - specific plots files to visualize.
-It accepts `paths` to any valid plots file, regardless of whether it's used by DVC.
+It accepts `paths` to any valid plots file, regardless of whether `dvc.yaml` is currently tracking any plots in them.

   When specifying arguments for `--targets` before `revisions`, you should use `--` after this option's arguments, e.g.: